prod-feng/Make-container-image-running-XDMOD-on-Rocky-Linux-9/README.md

 # Initialize Mariadb data files(without them mariadb will fail):
 mariadb-install-db --user=mysql  --basedir=/usr --datadir=/var/lib/mysql

 #re-start mariadb. (only this time,it is not needed anymore later)
 sudo -u mysql mysqld  --skip-networking &

+#And you can also start setup database here too, if your BIND  a writable --bind /xx/etc/xdmod:/etc/xdmod when run the container.

 ```

 Now you can start "xdmod-shredder" and "xdmod-ingestor".